-These financial statements do not purport to indicate whether the assets of the Pension Fund, together with investment earnings thereon, plus future contributions, will be sufficient to finance all benefits to be provided under the Plan.
+These financial statements do not purport to indicate whether the assets of the Pension Fund. together with investment earnings thereon, plus future contributions, will be sufficient to finance all benefits to be provided under the Pension Plan.

-An actuarial valuation of the pension obligations of the Pension Plan was carried out by Mercer (Canada) Limited ("Mercer") and their determination of the funded position of the Pension Plan as of December 31, 2017.
-The pension obligations of the Pension Plan for the year ended December 31, 2016 were also based on an actuarial valuation carried out by Mercer as of December 31, 2016.
-The actuarial valuations were conducted on a going-concern basis whereby the relationship between assets and the value of accumulated benefits is determined using the unit credit actuarial cost method assuming the Plan is maintained indefinitely.
+An actuarial valuation of the pension obligations of the Pension Plan was carried out by Mercer (Canada) Limited ("Mercer") and their determination of the funded position of the Pension Plan as at December 31, 2018.
+The actuarial valuation was conducted on a going-concern basis whereby the relationship between assets and the value of accumulated benefits is determined using the unit credit actuarial cost method assuming the Pension Plan is maintained indefinitely.

 The assumptions used in determining the pension obligations were developed as the best estimate of expected future market conditions and other future events.
 After consultation with Mercer, the Board of Trustees adopted these best estimates.
-The major assumptions used in the valuations and related extrapolations, with comparison to the actual results, are as follows:
+The major assumptions used in the valuations, with comparison to the actual results, are as follows:

-20 2016 Valuation assumption Actual Valuation assumption Actual Investment return Hours worked 5.15% 7,000,000 10.57% 10,440,483 5.53% 8,000,000 7.90% 11,751,262
+20 18 2017 Valuation assumption Actual Valuation assumption Actual Discount rate / investment return Hours worked 5.42% 5,000,000 2.90% 6,784,291 5.15% 7,000,000 10.57% 10,440,483